Top 20 most confusing rules in English: what to remember and what to ignore

 “Good” or “well”

-The hardest part about this is that “good” is mostly an adjective (although it can be a noun), and “well” is an adverb.
-When people say, “I'm doing good,” they use “good” as an adverb with the verb “doing”.
-Technically, “I'm doing well” is the correct phrase, and “I'm doing good” means that you are doing good deeds like a superhero.
-But if you are not a perfectionist, you shouldn't emphasize it - people will surely understand what you mean!
+The tricky part about this is that “good” is basically an adjective (though it can be a noun), and “well” is an adverb.
+When people say, “I'm doing good,” they use “good” as an adverb with the verb “doing.”
+Technically, “I'm doing well” is a correct phrase, and “I'm doing good” means that you do good deeds like a superhero.
+But if you're not a perfectionist, don't emphasize this - people will probably understand what you mean!

 “Badly” or “bad”

-If you “feel bad” about something that causes feelings of regret or remorse, or “feel bad” because of illness or trouble, you should use the word “bad”, not “badly”.
+If you “feel bad” about something that causes you to feel regret or remorse, or “feel bad” about an illness or trouble, you should use the word “bad” rather than “badly.”
 The difficulty here is that “badly” is also an adverb.
-But simply because of the different uses of the verb “feel”, the only time “I feel badly” is completely correct to say is that you felt something by touching it physically.
-If your hand is numb because you slept on it, you may “feel badly”.
-True, in this case, people, as a rule, will also understand you.
+But simply because of the various uses of the verb “feel,” the only time “I feel badly” is completely correct is if it means that you felt something by physically touching it.
+If your arm is numb because you slept on it, you may feel badly.
+True, in this case people, as a rule, will also understand you.

 Apostrophes in words ending in "s"

 Which is correct: “I went to Lucas' for dinner” or “I went to Lucas's for dinner”?
-Oxford Living Dictionaries suggest this rule: add an apostrophe and an “s” as in the last example, when you actually say the additional “s” sound while reading the sentence aloud.
+Oxford Living Dictionaries suggests this rule: add an apostrophe and an "s", as in the last example, where you actually make an extra "s" sound when reading the sentence out loud.
 Things get more confusing if the word ending in "s" is also plural.
-In this case, add “-es” and an apostrophe at the end: “The Joneses' car was blocking my driveway”.
+In this case, add “-es” and an apostrophe at the end: “The Joneses' car was blocking my driveway.”

 "Could care less"

 “I couldn't care less” means exactly that.
 You care so little that you don't care.
-It's embarrassing that people think that the phrase “could care less” means exactly the opposite!
-According to the Grammar Girl, the phrase “I couldn't care less” originated in the UK and made its way to the US in the 1950s.
+The confusing thing is that people think the phrase “could care less” means the exact opposite!
+According to Grammar Girl, the phrase "I couldn't care less" originated in the UK and reached the US in the 1950s.
 The phrase “I could care less” appeared in the United States about 10 years later.
-Harvard professor Stephen Pinker suggested that people started to say “I could care less” sarcastically, which actually meant “I couldn't care less,” which means they really don't care.
+Harvard professor Steven Pinker suggested that people started saying “I could care less” sarcastically, which actually meant “I couldn't care less,” meaning they didn't really care.

 capital letter

-You know that you always have to use capital letters in names, but it gets more complicated with names and places.
-When talking about the eastern United States, should you use an uppercase E in eastern?
-Actually, no, because you are using this word as an adjective.
-In contrast, in the case of “the East Coast,” you need to capitalize both words, since the word “east” is part of a phrase.
+You know you should always capitalize names, but things get more complicated with names and places.
+When talking about the eastern United States, should you use a capital E in the word “eastern”?
+Actually, no, because you are using the word as an adjective.
+In contrast, with “the East Coast,” you need to capitalize both words because “east” is part of a phrase.

 Abbreviations with random letters

-English abounds in acronyms that just don't make sense.
-Why does the abbreviation for “number” have an “O” in the spelling?
-And where did people get the “lbs” in “pounds” at all?
-But in most cases there is a linguistic explanation, usually related to the earlier use or meaning of the word.
-For example, in the case of "Mrs." the seemingly random letter "R" comes from the original word "mistress" as the equivalent of "master" rather than "missus".
+The English language is full of acronyms that simply don't make sense.
+Why is the abbreviation for “number” spelled “O”?
+And where did people even get the “lbs” in the word “pounds”?
+But in most cases there is a linguistic explanation, usually related to an earlier use or meaning of the word.
+For example, in the case of “Mrs.” the seemingly random letter "R" came from the original word "mistress", as the equivalent of the word "master" rather than "missus".
 Over time, the connotation of the word "mistress" has changed, but the spelling of "Mrs." remained the same.

 On the subject: 13 English abbreviations you may not have known